Pythagora-io/custom-chat-bot/README.md

 ### License

-The project is proprietary (not open source).
+The project is open source, licensed under the MIT License.
+See the [LICENSE](LICENSE).

-© 2024 Pythagora Chatbots.
-All rights reserved.
+Copyright © 2024 Pythagora-io.